-Our objective is to expand our business, further strengthen our position as a financial trading solution provider, maintain our competitiveness and expand our market share by pursuing the following strategies: (i) continue to commit in R&D of our financial trading solutions; (ii) establish a R&D centre; and (iii) retain, attract and motivate high calibre and experienced staff.
+Our objective is to expand our business, further strengthen our position as a financial trading solution provider, maintain our competitiveness and expand our market share by pursuing the following strategies: (i) continue to commit in research and development ("R&D") of our financial trading solutions; (ii) establish a R&D centre; and (iii) retain, attract and motivate high calibre and experienced staff.
 For details, please refer to the paragraph headed "Use of Proceeds from the Listing" under this section.

 In line with the fast evolving business environment and the continuous innovation of the financial market, the Group responded swiftly to the needs of the financial institutions by broadening our IT offerings to our clients.
-During the year ended 31 March 2022, the Group has completed the unification and improvement of our financial trading solutions - GES TX and GES EX, which enables customers to conduct cross asset hedging, such as hedging of OTC-traded financial instruments against stock exchange-traded financial instruments and is one of the business plans disclosed in the Prospectus.
-Besides, the Group allocated part of the resources to develop a non-financial IT solution (resource planning and management software).
-These allow the Group to keep up with rapid changes in both the financial and non-financial markets and meet the customers' demand to ensure our business is sustainable in the long run.
+During the year ended 31 March 2023, the Group has completed the integration with digital assets and crypto wallet, which enables the Group attract different customers, including not only financial trading but also fintech customers.

+Besides, the Group allocated part of the resources to develop a non-financial IT solution, a resource planning and management software, which allows the Group to keep up with rapid changes in both the financial and non-financial markets and meet the customers' demand to ensure our business is sustainable in the long run.